 Hazzan Hery Chulef grew up in Lima, Perú, attending Hebrew Day School for 15 years.
 He went on to study at the University in Perú before coming to the United States in 1986 and earning a BA in Psychology from Earlham College.
 From there, Hazzan Hery attended Cantorial School at Yeshiva University, NYC, graduating in 1993.
 Before coming to Congregation B’nai Tikvah, Hazzan Hery served as Hazzan at Havurat Yisrael, a Modern Orthodox synagogue in Queens, New York.

-Hazzan Hery joined the B’nai Tikvah community in 2001 as our High Holiday Hazzan, and went on to become Ritual Educator in 2003.
+Hazzan Hery joined the B’nai Tikvah community in 2001 as our High Holiday Hazzan and became Ritual Educator in 2003.
 From there, he has lovingly trained, nurtured, and prepared hundreds of B’nai Tikvah children and adults in Ritual skills and prayer.
 Hazzan Hery was formally installed as the Hazzan at B’nai Tikvah in 2014.
-Hery is a B’nai Tikvah treasure
+Hery is a B’nai Tikvah treasure.

 Michele earned her Master of Social Work and Certificate in Jewish Communal Service from Yeshiva University in NYC.
 She worked in the Women’s Division at JUF and as the Program Director of Hillel at Arizona State University while in graduate school.
 She remained in her role as Program Director at ASU until she was recruited by the Jewish Federation of Greater Phoenix to be the inaugural Director of its newly launching Young Leadership Division.
 Michele held this position until she and her husband Jonathan moved back to the Chicagoland area to start their family.

 Michele then spent a year working as the Education Director for Financial Poise, an online continuing professional education company, and another year working as a development consultant with Giving Tree Associates.